Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 - Pick OU: Under (142.5)

-Arizona State is 3-4-0 against the spread this season compared to SMU's 3-5-0 ATS record.
-The Sun Devils have a 2-5-0 record hitting the over, while games involving the Mustangs have a record of 1-7-0 when it comes to hitting the over.
-The two teams put up 141.7 points per game combined, 0.8 less than this matchup's over/under.
+Arizona State has a 3-4-0 record against the spread this season compared to SMU, who is 3-5-0 ATS.
+The Sun Devils are 2-5-0 and the Mustangs are 1-7-0 in terms of hitting the over.
+The two teams put up 141.7 points per game combined, 0.8 fewer than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM